-The Anglo Saxons were successful in defeating the local Britons, establish settlements which grew into kingdoms over time.
+The Anglo Saxons were successful in defeating the local Britons, and establish settlements that grew into kingdoms over time.
 By the High Middle Ages, Anglo Saxons inhabited a large portion of the British Isles and had seven kingdoms in England.

 Then in 1066, a Norman army under William the Conqueror landed in England.
 Normans defeated the Anglo Saxons and effectively displaced them as the rulers of England.

-Many notable Anglo Saxons families were forced to flee Britain although the rank-and-file of the Anglo Saxon society became a part of the new order under the Normans.
+Many notable Anglo-Saxon families were forced to flee Britain although the rank-and-file of the Anglo-Saxon society became a part of the new order under the Normans.

 Anglo Saxon Fast Facts

 Celtic tribes known as the Britons inhabited England before the arrival of the Anglo-Saxons in the fifth century.